Rafiansagar/py_file_organizer/README.md

-# Organize All File With .exe Software
+## Organize All File With .exe Software

 1. Place the file_organizer.exe file whare you need to organize all unorganized files.
 2. Double-Click on that file_organizer.exe file & it will genarate a folder "Organized" and all file will move to this folder and will create sub directories based on file extention inside.

-* Incase you get warning when run the file_organizer.exe file (don't worry nothing hermfull here).
+> * Incase you get warning when run the file_organizer.exe file (don't worry nothing hermfull here).
-a.
-Click "More info."
+1. Click "More info."
-b.
-Click "Run anyway."
+2. Click "Run anyway."

-# Organize All File With Python
+## Organize All File With Python

 1. Download and Install Python on windows (python-v-123-amd64.exe) or other version, and make sure install environment variable chacked on custom instalation.
 2. Place the file_organizer.py file whare you need to organize all unorganized files.